Academy of Professional Coaching

 We strongly encourage the addition of coaching implementation advising and/or virtual learning circles.
 Although these aren’t required for Butler Institute or International Coaching Federation certification at the Approved Coaching Specific Training Hours level, both of these experiences provide coaches-in-training with invaluable consultation, practice support and feedback from professional certified coaches and their peers.

-Participants must have a four-year degree in a human-services-related field and at least two years of professional experience in a human-services-related field.
 Each cohort requires at least eight students at any location.
 We offer the program in English only at this time.

 To schedule an Academy at an off-campus location, we require completion of a standard service agreement between your group/organization and the University of Denver.
 We also require a list of names—including contact information, professional degree and human services experience — for each participant.
 Our coaches can assist with the application process.